Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

     Only the most minimal tests.
 Crashes HP85 when format string is bad, like "%D" about 300 lines of untested code.
 -   Disabled USBHost related class instances at top of EBTKS.cpp

+## Commit \#80 11/26/2020

+Changes:
+-   SPRINTF, structure and functionality from Everett, but rewritten in the style of the surrounding code, and with many variable names changed, and different buffer structure.
+Also a few bugs found.